[Nippon-Ham] Yuma Imagawa to travel to the US for the second consecutive year, aiming for "further improvement" in the style of Yankees' Aaron Judge.

 Pacific League News

-[Nippon-Ham] Yuma Imagawa travels to the US for the second consecutive year, "for further updates" in the style of Yankees' Judge
+[Nippon-Ham] Yuma Imagawa to travel to the US for the second consecutive year, aiming for "further improvement" in the style of Yankees' Aaron Judge.